rcrowther/django-taxonomy/README.md

 ### Notes
 I would point out the above is not the only way.
 Objects can be recorded against Terms.
 Not only is the above not the only way, I don't like it.
-However, [Django has no ability]().

 I don't think category data should intrude on objects.

-However, the nice way to say this, Django has no ability.
-The ORM, model fields, Admin, and the form-building all have no ability to organise the data otherwise.
-I've stuck with the above, which plays ok with Django.
-What I wold prefer, or at least offer as an alternative, is an object--term table, and a form for it.
-But in Django, that requires hand-crafting model specifics, and cannot be part of the main app.
+However, [Django has no ability](#the-evironment).